alpacon

 Session adjustment

-You can adjust the size of a websh session.
-Please note that session resizing takes a round trip time to alpamon.
+You can adjust the size of a Websh session.
+Please note that session resizing takes a round-trip delay to alpamon.

 • URL: /api/websh/sessions/<uuid:id>/